 TLY: Today, we welcome poet Carlos Cumpián.
 In addition to his work as a poet, Carlos is an activist, English teacher, publisher, visual artist and performer.

-Thank you, so much Carlos, for taking the time.
+Thank you so much Carlos for taking the time to share with us.
 You have been described as a “sound and fury barrio” poet.
 Your poetry is equally gentle, humorous, and often beautiful.
 What is beauty to you?

 CARLOS: Ok why not, let’s start with an eternally philosophical question.
 Beauty is what our natural world has provided in its most extreme forms and transitory delicate forms, free of human debasement or meddling.